Generation of polarization-entangled photon pairs from two interacting quantum emitters: Distant emitters

-This state is equivalent to the state $\ket{\psi_-^{\text{Bell}}}$ expected for very short separation distances $r_{12}$ (see Sections \ref{Section:Entanglement_generation} and \ref{Section:postselection} of the main text), although the physical mechanism describing the generation of the photon pair is completely different, as well as the photon frequencies.
+This state is equivalent to the state $\ket{\psi_-^{\text{Bell}}}$ expected for very short separation distances $r_{12}$ (see Secs. \ref{Section:Entanglement_generation} and \ref{Section:postselection} of the main text), although the physical mechanism describing the generation of the photon pair is different, as well as the photon frequencies.

-Next, following the procedure described in Section \ref{Section:postselection} of the main text and considering again two DBATT molecules as reference emitters, we calculate the concurrence $\mathcal{C}(\hat{\rho})$ of the post-selected state (at $\hat{\boldsymbol{k}}=-\hat{\boldsymbol{k}}'=\hat{\boldsymbol{y}}$) for large separation distances, as well as the fidelity $\mathcal{F}(\hat{\rho})$ with respect to the Bell state $\ket{\psi (r_{12}\rightarrow\infty)}=\ket{\psi_-^{\text{Bell}}}$.
-Figure \ref{FigureApp:DistantEmitters}b shows $1-\mathcal{C}(\hat{\rho})$ (solid blue line) and $1-\mathcal{F}(\hat{\rho})$ (orange blue line).
+Next, following the procedure described in Sec. \ref{Section:postselection} of the main text and considering again two DBATT molecules as reference emitters, we calculate the concurrence $\mathcal{C}(\hat{\rho})$ of the postselected state (at $\hat{\boldsymbol{k}}=-\hat{\boldsymbol{k}}'=\hat{\boldsymbol{y}}$) for large separation distances, as well as the fidelity $\mathcal{F}(\hat{\rho})$ with respect to the Bell state $\ket{\psi (r_{12}\rightarrow\infty)}=\ket{\psi_-^{\text{Bell}}}$.
+Figure \ref{FigureApp:DistantEmitters}b shows $1-\mathcal{C}(\hat{\rho})$ (solid blue line) and $1-\mathcal{F}(\hat{\rho})$ (solid orange line).
 We find that the concurrence and the fidelity can be optimized in two different ways.
-On the one hand, when the coherent dipole-dipole interaction between the emitters is significant (equivalently, at short separation distances $r_{12}$), the photon entanglement increases for decreasing values of $r_{12}$ (see the inset in Fig. \ref{FigureApp:DistantEmitters}b), as discussed in the main text.
-On the other hand, if the dipole-dipole interaction is weak (equivalently, at large separation distances $r_{12}$), we find that the photon entanglement increases for larger values of $r_{12}$, which is consistent with the simple argument given in the previous paragraph.
-As a consequence, we observe in Fig. \ref{FigureApp:DistantEmitters}b that $1-\mathcal{C}(\hat{\rho})$ reaches a maximum value (corresponding to lower photon entanglement) at an intermediate regime of separation distances, where the dipole-dipole interaction is not very weak nor very strong.
+On the one hand, when the coherent dipole-dipole interaction between the emitters is significant (equivalently, at short separation distances $r_{12}$), the photon entanglement generally increases (following an oscillatory behavior) for decreasing values of $r_{12}$ (see the inset in Fig. \ref{FigureApp:DistantEmitters}b), as discussed in the main text.
+On the other hand, if the dipole-dipole interaction is weak (equivalently, at large separation distances $r_{12}$), we find that the photon entanglement increases overall for larger values of $r_{12}$, which is consistent with the simple argument given in the previous paragraph.
+As a consequence, we observe in Fig. \ref{FigureApp:DistantEmitters}b that $1-\mathcal{C}(\hat{\rho})$ reaches a maximum value (corresponding to lower photon entanglement) at an intermediate regime of separation distances ($r_{12} \sim 0.35 \lambda_0$), where the dipole-dipole interaction is neither very weak nor very strong.